 The concept of an address space plays various roles in the world of capability architectures.
 It may play different roles in different descriptions of the same capability system!
-In modern hardware architectures an address is a binary number generated by program logic to refer to some particular part of the program’s memory.
+In modern hardware architectures an address is a binary integer generated by program logic to refer to some particular part of the program’s memory.
 The address space is the map from addresses to memory slots.
-This is an elementary exposition of the conventional address space.
+Here is an elementary exposition of the conventional address space.

-Some new machine architectures are defined using “address space” to refer to a larger number <sid, num> where sid is a short number controlled by the privileged mode program and num is provided by the problem mode program.
+Some new machine architectures are defined using “address space” to refer to a larger integer <sid, num> where sid is a short number controlled by the privileged mode program and num is provided by the problem mode program.
 This “confusion” is fruitful for the hardware map schemes that it suggests.
 Unlike previous concepts, this “address space” is an abstraction useful only to the kernel and hardware engineer.

 Some modern machines have one large address space which is partitioned for the various problem mode programs.
 Some sort of separate access control keeps programs from accessing memory in other programs.
 I do not know how to write a capability kernel for such machines.
 They seem to assume access control based on permissions.